HelloChatterbox/dev_documentation/docs/skill-development/displaying-information/show-simple-content.md

 ---
 description: >-
-  The Mycroft GUI Framework has a number of common methods for displaying standard simple content types.
+  The Chatterbox GUI Framework has a number of common methods for displaying standard simple content types.
 ---